-Honorees represent service to community, family, and school.
+Honorees represent service to the community, family, and school.

 During Homecoming Spectacular, Oct.
 14–15, nine people were honored with university awards.
 J. Elliot Cameron, ’49, Clay Irvin Petersen, ’52, Lynn G. Perry, ’61, Norma Newitt Perry, ’59, and Janette Callister Hales Beckham, ’69, received Distinguished Service Awards for outstanding service to their professions, community, nation, or church.
 Service to Family Awards were extended to Fae Probert Ford, ’39, and Debbie Kartchner and Whitney Kartchner, ’83.
 The Honorary Alumni Award, recognizing significant service to the university by a person who did not attend BYU, was given to John Hughes.

 Cameron was president of Snow College and BYU–Hawaii, dean of students at Utah State University, and a vice president at BYU.
 He has been commissioner of the Church Educational System and served three years as the Provo Temple president.
 During World War II Cameron spent three and a half years working as an administrative specialist.
 He was later responsible for initiating the Indian placement program in Sevier County, Utah, to help young Native Americans obtain education.

 Petersen attributes his accomplishments to one principle: pure joy in learning.
 He spent 42 years serving in Utah schools, instilling in students appreciation for education.
 He has been president of the Granite Education Association and chair of Utah Classroom Teachers.
 He has been named Granite School District Teacher of the Year and Utah Teacher of the Year for his diligence in the classroom and care for his students.